SSProve/ssprove/README.md

     fdisjoint LA (ots_real_vs_rnd false).(locs) →
     Advantage ots_real_vs_rnd A <= AdvantageE DH_rnd DH_real (A ∘ Aux).
 ```

+#### KEM-DEM

+As stated in the paper, we also formalised the KEM-DEM example, whose definition
+and proof can be found in `theories/Crypt/examples/KEMDEM.v`.

 ### Probabilistic relational program logic